Skip to content

 Some database technologies, such as Mongo DB Atlas or MySQL Cluster, include sharding as an out-of-the-box feature.

 Memory caching is probably the most well-known way of boosting performance.
-Sadly, it's not that uncommon to overlook it.
+Sadly, it's not uncommon to overlook it.
 Caching expensive database queries, sluggish computations, or page renders may work wonders.
-Especially in a world of containers, where it's common to see multiple service instances producing massive traffic to a single database often becoming a bottleneck.
+This is especially true in a world of containers, where multiple service instances produce massive traffic to a single database, often becoming a bottleneck.
 Caching products like Redis or Memcached make memory caching relatively painless and extremely powerful at the same time.

 Memory Cache